RaditYTX-ID/postiz-app/README.md

 # Intro

-- Schedule all your social media posts (many AI features)
+- Schedule all your social media posts anything and also many AI features
 - Measure your work with analytics.
 - Collaborate with other team members to exchange or buy posts.
 - Invite your team members to collaborate, comment, and schedule posts.